The Sacred Rhythm

 By making it a habit to clean up for just five minutes before we stand to pray, we transform a mundane chore into an act of preparation for a meeting with our Creator.

 Consistency doesn't have to be boring.
-Teaching children to take pride in their environment can be one of the most joyful parts of the day.
+Teaching children to take pride in their environment can be joyful.
 Here are four ways to turn a "reset" into a game:

-"Salman Says" (The Mindful Twist): A faith-inspired version of Simon Says.
-"Salman says touch your knees," "Salman says pick up five blue blocks," "Salman says jump three times."
+A faith-inspired twist on Simon Says.
+"Salman says pick up five blue blocks."
 Before they know it, the floor is clear.

-The Beat the Clock Sprint: Children love a challenge.
-Use a stopwatch to see how fast they can return toys to their specific bins.
-It’s not just cleaning; it’s a high-speed mission.
+Use a stopwatch to see how fast they can return toys to bins.
+It’s a high-speed mission, not a chore.

-The Cleanup Anthem: Music and rhythm are powerful transitions.
-Sing a simple, upbeat cleanup song together.
-When the voices rise, the energy follows, and the work feels like play.
+Sing an upbeat cleanup song together.
+When voices rise, the energy follows, and work feels like play.

-The Two-Minute Miracle: Set a physical timer for 120 seconds.
-The goal is "total room transformation" before the bell rings.
-The short duration makes the task feel achievable rather than daunting.
+Set a timer for 120 seconds.
+The goal is "total transformation" before the bell rings.

 A Sanctuary for the Soul